tannerdolby/tannerdolby.com/src/writing/remove-duplicates-in-arrays.md

 And the same logic is applied to the remaining elements to be processed, if they return true after being processed by the callback function, the values are added to the constructed filtered array.
 Hopefully the above examples explain how using `indexOf` and `filter` to remove duplicates from an array is clear.

-Lastly, you could use `Array.prototype.forEach` and `Array.prototype.includes` to check for duplicate values and then push the unique values into a new array.
-Using [forEach()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) performs similiar to `filter()` by performing the callback function for each element in the array.
-The [includes()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes) method returns `true` or `false` depending on the value exists in the array or not.
+Lastly, you could use [`Array.prototype.forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) and [`Array.prototype.includes`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes) to check for duplicate values and then push the unique values into a new array.
+Using `forEach` behaves similiar to `filter` by performing the callback function for each element in the array.
+The `includes` method returns `true` or `false` depending on the value exists in the array or not.

 ```js
 const arr = [1, 2, 4, 4, 2, 6];